eilerth/sqlclr-http-request/README.md

     ) B;
 ```

-I'll update this section with more examples eventually.
+This section will be updated with more examples eventually.
 For now, please also refer to the original article for this function: http://www.sqlservercentral.com/articles/SQLCLR/177834/

 ## Deployment